ehn-dcc-development/eu-dcc-business-rules/documentation/how-to.md

     This has the effect that the IDE validates JSON files in the mapping on-the-fly, and provides content assist(/“Intellisense”), etc.

 * The CertLogic specification is stricter than what can be expressed in a JSON Schema.
-    To validate a CertLogic expression against the specification, the [`certlogic-validation`](../certlogic/certlogic-validation) can be used.
+    To validate a CertLogic expression against the specification, the [`certlogic-js/validation` NPM sub package](../certlogic-js/README.md) can be used.
-    This is an NPM package that can be installed using the CLI command
+    This sub package is part of the `certlogic-js` NPM package that can be installed using the CLI command

-        $ npm add <relative path to>/certlogic-validation
+        $ npm add certlogic-js

     (The `$` represents the CLI prompt.)
     This commands takes one CLI argument: a path to a JSON file containing a CertLogic expression.